Skip to main content

 The composition of the 13-judge bench significantly influenced the ultimate verdict in the case.
 While 7 judges held that Parliament’s power to amend the Constitution was unlimited, 6 judges restricted this power subject to the basic structure doctrine.

 The narrow 7-6 split verdict clearly hinged on the precise judges assigned to the bench.
-If the composition had slightly tilted in favor of either viewpoint, the basic structure doctrine central to India’s constitutional jurisprudence may not have emerged.
+If the composition had slightly tilted in favour of either viewpoint, the basic structure doctrine central to India’s constitutional jurisprudence might not have emerged.

 The Aftermath of the Kesavananda Bharati Judgment